 Mexico is home to multitudinous international businesses of all sizes and more foreign investors are planning to establish their companies in the country.
 The region boasts a diverse range of attractive sectors, and the country´s liberal trade and commercial policies encourage foreign investment.

 But before entering the Mexican market, investors have to make up their mind about which of the several entity types to use for their business – this will be based in their specific commercial needs and requirements in the region.

-Legal Entity Structures Mexico
+incorporate a Subsidiary in Mexico – Legal Entity Structures Mexico

 In most cases, a foreign company may decide between forming a local/independent company or a foreign branch office.
 In this article, we will concentrate exclusively on the formation of a Mexican independent company, also called ‘Subsidiary’.
 There are 3 main entity types that can be established in Mexico:

 S.A. de C.V – Sociedad Anónima de Capital Variable

 The S.A. de C.V. is a variable stock corporation that has no limit on how many shareholders own shares of the company.
 The minimum starting investment of MXN$50,000 (about US$2,500) is, therefore, easier attainable.
 The entity must be managed by an administrator or a Board of Directors and annual general shareholder meetings must be held.